 • You can customize the Volumetrics diet to suit you, your goals, and your dietary preferences (plant-based eaters are welcome here!)

-• Research shows the Volumetrics Diet is effective for weight loss and improved health, but it’s not suitable for everyone.[1]
+• Research shows the Volumetrics diet is effective for weight loss and improved health, but it’s not suitable for everyone.[1]

 What is the Volumetrics diet?